Mythridor/yare-strats/README.md

 # Introduction

-This bot is based on the project from @ViliamVadocz with this repository [yare-rust](https://github.com/ViliamVadocz/yare-rust)
+This bot is based on the project from [@ViliamVadocz](https://github.com/ViliamVadocz) with this repository [yare-rust](https://github.com/ViliamVadocz/yare-rust).
 Many thanks to you, my fellow developper!

 # Yare-Rust